Cyber Center News

 National Cyber League (NCL)

 Since its inception in 2011, Valencia College has participated in the National Cyber League's (NCL) bi-annual competitions.
 These competitions occur in the Fall and Spring semesters.
 The number of Valencia College students competing at the NCL has increased from 16 players in 2013 to 61 players in the Fall of 2017.
-NCL competition scouting reports show Valencia students ranking among the top players in the nation!
+NCL competition scouting reports show Valencia College students ranking among the top players in the nation!

 Unfortunately, due to the recent lock-down, Valencia College has not fielded an official team for the NCL for some time.
 However, individual students have still been competing and doing well.